byronwall/react-ts-viewer/src/webview/Treemap/elk_problems.md

 ## Problems

 - The boxes for `setPressedModifiers` is rendered from the scope of a different function.
 I need it to refer to the parent call where the `setPressedModifiers` is declared.
+THe issue appears to be that the symbol is matched but there is no consideration for whether or not the found instance is the DECLARATION or the USAGE.
+The one being found currently is another usage of the same symbol in a different scope.

 ## Test Scenario